NaelaAssaf/WebTech/md/00-introduction.md

 I will also monitor the discussions page and post answers there.

-If you have any remaining questions, please contact me via [arne.soete@howest.be](mailto:arne.soete@howest.be)
+If you have any remaining questions, please contact me via [mathias.verbeke@howest.be](mailto:mathias.verbeke@howest.be)

 ## Code in this document